scottkleinman/SDSU-Workshop/README.md

 * Download the [GUI Topic Modeling Tool](http://topic-modeling-tool.googlecode.com/files/TopicModelingTool.jar)
 * Download and install Mallet
+* If you have not already done so, download the [dastasets.zip](https://de.dariah.eu/tatom/_downloads/datasets.zip) data set from DARIAH-DE and the [Modern English stopword list](http://ir.dcs.gla.ac.uk/resources/linguistic_utils/stop_words) (use your browser's save as function to save the file as `stop_words.txt`)..

 The Programming Historian has a good tutorial with instructions for installing Mallet.
 Just go to [http://programminghistorian.org/lessons/topic-modeling-and-mallet](http://programminghistorian.org/lessons/topic-modeling-and-mallet) and follow the installation instructions for your system.
 However, the tutorial's download link for Mallet is somewhat out of date.
 You can get the most recent version by going to https://github.com/mimno/Mallet/archive/master.zip.